anas-awadalla/Incepto/README.md

 ```

-# How to Setup Your Model:
+# How to Setup Your Model For Mahalanobis Detector:

 Add a feature_list, intermediate_forward, and penultimate_forward function to help our framework extract information from your model.
 Check out the model class below for an example!
 ```python